patricklafrance/plantz-nextjs/README.md

 ### Database

-You can update the Mongo Database config in the `.env.local` file.
+When you'll sign up for the first time, you'll have the opportunity to generate fake data, otherwise you can use the app with an empty data set.

-When you'll sign up for the first time, you'll have the opportunity to generate fake data.
+Once you've sign up, you can always find a button to generate fake data in the account page.

 ## Learnings